-Fugro has interpreted the lithostratigraphic sequence from the identified seismic units.
-A summary of the interpreted geological setting at both proposed sites is shown in table 14.
+Fugro has interpreted the lithostratigraphic sequence from the identified seismic units.12 A summary of the interpreted geological setting is shown in table 10.

-Unit B is found at 14 meters below seafloor at the proposed A15 site.
-This depth is coherent with the depth at which the Boxtel Formation is expected to be present according to Fugro: 13 to 18 meters at the proposed A15 site.
+Unit B is found at 13 to 18 meters below the seafloor at the proposed B10 site.
+These depths are coherent with the depths at which the Boxtel Formation is expected to be present according to Fugro: 14 to 16 meters at the proposed B10 site.

 The deposits of the Boxtel Formation include gravel sand, loam, clay and peat deposited along the banks of small streams during the Late Weichselian and Early Holocene.
 These small-scaled fluvial deposits are separately classified as the Singraven Member.
 Occurrences of fine-grained cover sand deposits might also be present.
 The cover sands are classified as the Wierden Member within the Boxtel Formation.
-It should however be noted that, according to the Dogger Quaternary Geology map, the Boxtel Formation (formerly mapped as Twente Formation) is not subcropping along the proposed routes and at the proposed sites.
+It should however be noted that, apart from the B10 site, according to the Dogger Quaternary Geology map, the Boxtel Formation (formerly mapped as Twente Formation) is not subcropping along the proposed routes and at the proposed sites.13

-Based on the desk study the Elbow Formation, which comprised the current Basal Peat Bed, Velsen Bed and (part of) the Wormer Member was expected to be present.
+Based on the desk study, the Elbow Formation - which comprised the current Basal Peat Bed, Velsen Bed and (part of) the Wormer Member - was expected to be present.
 The 1 to 5 m thick Elbow Formation has not been identified as a separate unit in the studied area.
 We consider it likely that the top of the former Elbow Formation is reflected by horizon H01.
 Possibly Unit B consists of Early Holocene fresh and brackish water tidal creek deposits and tidal flat deposits.
 Based on the available data it cannot be concluded if the Boxtel Formation, the former Elbow formation (current Wormer Member + Basal peat bed) or both units are present.
 The maximum vertical penetration of the subbottom profiler is approximately 16 m below seafloor.
 This depth coincides with the depth at which Unit B has been identified in the 2D-UHR seismic data.
-The Dogger Bank Member and deeper-seated units could not be identified in the subbottom profiler data as those units are located beyond the penetration depth of the subbottom profiler.
+The Dogger Bank Member and deeper-seated units could not be identified in the subbottom profiler.
 The maximum recovery depth from vibrocores is 5.3m below seafloor.
 This means that, based on geotechnical data, it cannot be ascertained which units are present below the 5.3m.
+The analysis and interpretation of 2018 geotechnical data, however, provide some clues as will be discussed below.

-Refer to:
+12 Refer to:

-P906247\GEOP\REP\B10 01 | Geophysical Results Report, B10, Table 2.9, and P906247\GEOP\REP\A15 01 | Geophysical Results Report, A15, Table 2.6.
-Jeffery 1991.
+P906247_GEOP_REP_B10 01 | Geophysical Results Report, B10, Table 2.9, and P906247_GEOP_REP_A15 01 | Geophysical Results Report, A15, Table 2.6.
+13 Jeffery 1991.

 Unit Description Depth Comments (m bsf) Southern Bight / Terschellinger Bank Fine to medium SAND, with few shell fragments.
 Silty sands could be also occurring as well as gravelly sands within the top of the unit.
-Seabed to 13 - 18 open marine setting Boxtel Fine SAND, locally silty 13 - 18 periglacial setting; thin layers; presence at the site is uncertain Dogger Bank Stiff to very stiff CLAY, with layers and/or laminae of silt and very dense fine sand 21 - 50 glaciolacustrine and glaciomarine setting Cleaver Bank Very dense fine to coarse SAND and stiff to very stiff sandy CLAY, sometimes gravelly glaciolacustrine setting; presence at the site is uncertain Egmond Ground and Yarmouth Roads Very dense SAND with thin to thick beds of CLAY, locally layers of laminated silt and clay, locally silty sand > 50 marine / deltaic to fluvial setting; The boundary between formations is often difficult to distinguish on seismic data
+Seabed to 14 open marine setting Boxtel Fine SAND, locally silty 14 - 16 periglacial setting; thin layers; presence at the site is uncertain Dogger Bank Stiff to very stiff CLAY, with layers and/or laminae of silt and very dense fine sand 16 - 30 glaciolacustrine and glaciomarine setting Cleaver Bank Very dense fine to coarse SAND and stiff to very stiff sandy CLAY, sometimes gravelly glaciolacustrine setting; presence at the site is uncertain Egmond Ground and Yarmouth Roads Very dense SAND with thin to thick beds of CLAY, locally layers of laminated silt and clay, locally silty sand > 50 marine / deltaic to fluvial setting; The boundary between formations is often difficult to distinguish on seismic data

-Table 14.
+Table 10.
 Lithostratigraphic units interpreted by Fugro